 “My phone’s been hacked!”
-Words you probably don’t want to hear or say.
+These are words you never want to hear or say.
 Ever.
+You are not alone in this sentiment.

 The post How to Know If Your Phone Has Been Hacked appeared first on McAfee Blog.